Pulitzer Prize for Poetry

 The Pulitzer Prize for Poetry is one of the seven American Pulitzer Prizes awarded annually for Letters, Drama, and Music.
+The award came five years after the first Pulitzers were awarded in other categories; Joseph Pulitzer's will had not mentioned poetry.
 It was first presented in 1922, and is given for a distinguished volume of original verse by an American author, published during the preceding calendar year.